 Dropkick Murphys and Jack Black’s Tenacious D were also definitely worth watching.
 And I’m glad that I got to see the decades-old German punk band Die Ärzte (The Doctors) live.

 Tents in the camping area at Rock am Ring 2019.
-Photo: G. Hilal Stellmach (Aygun)
+Photo: Hilal

 ‘Experience Camping’ Lodges Are The Best